ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 	    ```
 	- Part 2
 	  - Controller
-	    - Add a model usage namespace
+	    - Add a model usage referencer
 	      - Orientate yourself to your posts controller file
-	      - Add the model usage namespace `use  App\Post;`  at the top directly underneath the "namespace" function.
+	      - Add the model usage referencer `use  App\Post;`  at the top directly underneath the "namespace" function.
 	    - This goes in the posts controller's "store" method
 	      - Part A
 		- Option 1